geopandas/dask-geopandas/doc/source/parquet.md

 ## Partitioning

-As outlined in [guide/spatial-partitioning](guide/spatial-partitioning.md), dask-geopandas can spatially partition datasets.
+As outlined in [Spatial partitioning in Dask-GeoPandas](guide/spatial-partitioning.md), dask-geopandas can spatially partition datasets.
 These partitions are persisted in the parquet files.

 By default, reading these spatial partitions requires opening every file and checking its spatial extent.
 This can be a